Danofthepeople/EldarisShared/content/Campaign Details/Etiquette.md

 # Combat Speed
 Combat has the potential to crawl, be ready to take your turn before I get to you.
 Have a default action if you can't think.

-# Level One Chumps
-You guys are all level one.
-I know that some of you are pretty used to playing powerful characters, but if you attack a god in your current state you will be squashed before you can recognise your mistake.
-On that note a mild breeze is likely to knock you on your arse.
-Try not to commit suicide, running is in fact an option.

 # Themes
 I generally cover a lot of themes, some of them can be darker than others.
 Some things won't be touched, you might be able to seduce the barkeep, but don't expect a sex scene.
 If you have anything that you explicitly don't want in the campaign, let everyone know.
 Also I may play some dark or horrible characters, that is in no way a reflection of who I am, I'm far worse.